Learning to Insert for Constructive Neural Vehicle Routing Solver: Related Work

 \subsection{Constructive NCO Methods}

 Constructive NCO methods typically arrange the input nodes into high-quality solutions autoregressively.
-This paradigm is inspired by the sequence-to-sequence framework~\citep{sutskever2014sequence} in natural language processing (NLP), where a model encodes an input sequence into an embedding and then autoregressively generates an output sequence based on this representation. \citet{vinyals2015pointer} pioneered this adaptation through their Pointer Networks (Ptr-Nets), which established the first sequence-to-sequence framework specifically for neural combinatorial optimization.
+This paradigm is inspired by the sequence-to-sequence framework~\citep{sutskever2014sequence} in natural language processing (NLP), where a model encodes an input sequence into an embedding and then autoregressively generates an output sequence based on this representation. \citet{vinyals2015pointer} pioneer this adaptation through their Pointer Networks (Ptr-Nets), which establishes the first sequence-to-sequence framework specifically for neural combinatorial optimization.
 In this paradigm, the neural model learns to predict the probability of appending the unvisited nodes to the partial solution until all nodes are visited.
 We call this paradigm Learning to Append (L2C-Append).
 Subsequent research has further advanced L2C-Append NCO methods, with improvements focusing on model training techniques~\citep{bello2016neural}, extension to solve other COPs~\citet{nazari2018reinforcement}, and architectural enhancements~\citep{kool2018attention}.
 Among them, the Attention Model \citep{kool2018attention} introduces the Transformer-based model structure~\cite{vaswani2017attention}, which achieves outstanding performances over various VRPs with up to 100 nodes.
 Various AM-based improved variants are proposed to narrow the performance gap to classical heuristic solvers~\citep{khalil2017learning,kwon2020pomo,xin2020step,xin2021multi,hottung2021efficient,kim2022sym,choo2022simulation,bi2022learning,jin2023pointerformer,luo2023neural,drakulic2023bq,xiao2023distilling,kim2021learning,bi2024learning,ye2024glop,sun2024learning,zheng2024dpn,huang2025rethinking,luo2025boosting,drakulic2025goal,zhou2025l2rlearningreducesearch}.
+For example, PolyNet~\citep{hottung2025polynet} enhances exploration by learning a diverse set of complementary solution strategies in a single model.
+By conditioning the solution generation process on a simple bit vector, PolyNet can generate diverse solutions without relying on handcrafted rules or forced initial moves.
 Nonetheless, L2C-Append NCO methods are fundamentally limited by their restriction to appending new nodes, which can lead to suboptimal solutions due to early greedy choices.
 In contrast, the insertion-based paradigm offers greater flexibility for VRPs by sequentially inserting unvisited nodes into any valid position~\citep{rosenkrantz1977analysis,liu2023heuristics}, potentially yielding higher-quality solutions.
 Despite these benefits, the insertion-based constructive approach has remained unexplored in NCO for VRPs in the last decade.
 In this work, we introduce L2C-Insert, a novel learning to insert framework, to investigate the potential of this paradigm for constructive NCO.